isomerpages/nlb-biblioasia/articles-archive/features/_posts/2018-07-31-post-the-aye-bke-and-cte-of-expressways.md

 #### **Next-Generation Expressways: KPE and MCE**

-Despite the emphasis on public transport, plans were afoot to further improve the existing network of roads and expressways.30
+Despite the emphasis on public transport, plans were afoot to further improve the existing network of roads and expressways.[^30]

-Completed in 2008, the 12-km Kallang-Paya Lebar Expressway (KPE) was aimed at improving connectivity in the north-eastern corridor as well as cut travel time from the city centre to the newer housing estates of Sengkang and Punggol.31The expressway also relieves pressure on the CTE, and is connected to the ECP, TPE and PIE.32 With three-quarters of the KPE located underground, it is the longest subterranean road tunnel in Southeast Asia.
+Completed in 2008, the 12-km Kallang-Paya Lebar Expressway (KPE) was aimed at improving connectivity in the north-eastern corridor as well as cut travel time from the city centre to the newer housing estates of Sengkang and Punggol.[^31] The expressway also relieves pressure on the CTE, and is connected to the ECP, TPE and PIE.[^32] With three-quarters of the KPE located underground, it is the longest subterranean road tunnel in Southeast Asia.

 The 5-km Marina Coastal Expressway (MCE) was completed at the end of 2013.
-It has a 3.6-km underground tunnel, with a 420-metre stretch of it located under the seabed, making this expressway the most expensive – and the most challenging to build – to date.33
+It has a 3.6-km underground tunnel, with a 420-metre stretch of it located under the seabed, making this expressway the most expensive – and the most challenging to build – to date.[^33]

 The MCE connects the eastern and western parts of Singapore, and provides a high-speed link to the New Downtown area in Marina Bay.
 With the opening of the MCE, the section of the ECP between Central Boulevard and Benjamin Sheares Bridge was downgraded to an arterial road called Sheares Avenue, while the stretch between Central Boulevard and the AYE was demolished.
-This freed up prime land for the development of new projects in the Marina Bay area.34
+This freed up prime land for the development of new projects in the Marina Bay area.[^34]

 #### **The Future: NSC**

 In 2008, the government announced plans for the construction of Singapore’s 11th expressway, the 21.5-km North-South Corridor (NSC).
 When completed in 2026, the NSC will connect the city centre with towns along the north-south corridor.
 These include Woodlands, Sembawang, Yishun, Ang Mo Kio, Bishan and Toa Payoh.
-The NSC will also intersect and link up with existing expressways such as the SLE, PIE and ECP as part of the plan to improve the overall connectivity of the existing road network.35
+The NSC will also intersect and link up with existing expressways such as the SLE, PIE and ECP as part of the plan to improve the overall connectivity of the existing road network.[^35]

 The opening of the NSC in 2026 will usher in a new era of transport in Singapore.
 Expressways will no longer be seen as high-speed carriageways solely for motor vehicles; instead, they will be designed to complement public transport and even cater to non-motorised users.
 In anticipation of population growth and demographic changes in the next two decades, the government will have to think of innovative ways to improve road connectivity and deliver a world-class transport system in line with its vision to remake Singapore.

 A unique feature of the NSC will be its dedicated bus lanes and cycling trunk routes.
 The bus lanes will help to reduce bus travelling times between housing estates along the new expressway and the city centre, while the cycling lanes will link up with the Park Connector Networks to provide cyclists with a direct route to the city centre.
-Both the bus and cycling lanes will support the government’s vision of transforming Singapore into a “car-lite” society where cycling and public transport would be the preferred mode of transport.36
+Both the bus and cycling lanes will support the government’s vision of transforming Singapore into a “car-lite” society where cycling and public transport would be the preferred mode of transport.[^36]

 <img src="/images/Vol-14-issue-2/the-aye-bke-and-cte-of-expways/Road7.JPG">